REALbasic Developer Logo

 We don't use much artwork inside the publication (other than photos, screenshots, and diagrams), but if you have an illustration you'd like us to use (perhaps as part of an article you've written), we may consider it.

 Our artwork needs are fairly specific, so it's best to contact us regarding your idea before you spend a lot of time creating it.
 We may have revisions to your concept.
-You can look at our Editorial Calendar to see the themes selected for future issues.
-Covers generally reflect these themes.

 Writing Guidelines